 The Frenchman’s Cove in Port Antonio is the picturesque and quintessential scene of the tropical paradise of Jamaica.
 The Frenchman’s cove was a popular tropical destination for the rich and famous in the ’40s and 50s.
 The secluded beach area gives nice privacy to its beachgoers.

 Since my husband and I stayed in the Mockingbird Hill Eco-boutique hotel, it’s only a 7-minute drive to the Frenchman’s cove.
 The beach is open to the public with a day pass entrance fee.
 The Frenchman’s Cove also offers villas if you wish to stay within the estate.

 Blue Mountain National Park

 The Blue Mountain is one of the iconic natural landmarks in Jamaica.
 It is a UNESCO world heritage site for natural and cultural value.
-It is the longest mountain range on the island and the highest point is the Blue Mountain Peak at 2,256 metres / 7,402 feet elevation.
-The trek to the summit usually takes around 7 hours to do a 14-mile hike.
+It is the longest mountain range on the island and the highest point is Blue Mountain Peak at 2,256 metres / 7,402 feet elevation.
+The trek to the summit usually takes around 7 hours to a 14-mile hike.

-The Blue Mountain is the home of the world-famous Jamaican Blue Mountain Coffee that is hailed as the best coffee in the world.
+The Blue Mountain is the home of the world-famous Jamaican Blue Mountain Coffee which is hailed as the best coffee in the world.
 You can book a Blue Mountain Coffee tour that will show you the highlights of the coffee-making process and an option to stay the night in the Blue Mountain top.

 Winnifred Beach is one of the free beaches to visit in Jamaica.
 The beach is mainly used by the Fairy Hill local community nearby.
 There are some local food stalls and shops where you can buy food and drinks for a relaxing afternoon for an authentic rugged Jamaican experience.